stephcmartin/ArithmeticApp-www/README.md

 ## What I would do next

 - Add success/error messages to UI
-- Work on Update action
+- Work on Update action - need to figure out how to access the values in the input.
 - Added Search Bar functionality
 - Added pagination functionality